-All believers whether old or young, male of female; Jew of gentile – all are “in Him”.
+All believers whether old or young, male of female; Jew of gentile – all are 'n Him'.
 Whatever people group; both bond or free; new or seasoned saints – all are 'in Christ'.
 It was Jesus Who told his disciples of the forthcoming union with Himself.
-His death was drawing close and the disciples were confused; confounded – afraid.
-They knew that some significant event was looming and they knew not what it was.
+His death was drawing close, and the disciples were confused; confounded; afraid.
+They knew that some significant event was looming, and they knew not what it was.

 Christ told us the Spirit would be sent to sent to live within all church-age believers.
-Christ Himself prophesied of this positional truth as a new, future and unique event.
+Christ Himself prophesied of this positional truth as a new, future, and unique event.
 Paul was appointed to be the apostle to declare this new and wonderful positional truth.
-Paul’s writings are flooded with the glorious positional truth – of our unity with Christ.
+Paul’s writings are flooded with this glorious positional truth, of our unity with Christ.

 Never miss a post